-- (i) For availing loans or advances from a primary (urban) cooperative bank, its membership is a must.
-However, primary (urban) co-operative banks are normally not expected to enrol non-banking financial institutions like investment and financial companies as well as other persons engaged in the business competing with or conflicting with the business of the bank, as their members since it would be in contravention of the state co-operative societies act concerned and will also not be in conformity with the provision of model by-law No. 9.
-Therefore, banks should not finance NBFCs, other than those engaged in hire- purchase/leasing. - (ii) Similarly, admission of non-banking financial companies which are not engaged exclusively in leasing/hire purchase business as members may be contrary to the provisions contained in the state co-operative societies act concerned and model by-law No. 9.
-It will, therefore, be necessary for the primary (urban) co-operative banks to obtain prior approval of the concerned registrar of cooperative societies before admitting such leasing/hire purchase companies as members. - 5.7.2 Activities eligible for finance to NBFCs engaged in hire purchase/leasing activities
+(i) For availing loans or advances from a primary (urban) co-operative bank, its membership is a must.
+However, primary (urban) co-operative banks are normally not expected to enroll non-banking financial institutions (like investment and financial companies as well as other persons engaged in the business competing with or conflicting with the business of the bank) as their members since it would be in contravention of the state co-operative societies act concerned and will also not be in conformity with the provision of model by-law No. 9.
+Therefore, banks should not finance NBFCs, other than those engaged in hire- purchase / leasing.

+(ii) Similarly, admission of non-banking financial companies which are not engaged exclusively in leasing / hire purchase business as members may be contrary to the provisions contained in the state cooperative societies act concerned and model by-law No. 9.
+It will, therefore, be necessary for the primary (urban) co-operative banks to obtain prior approval of the Registrar of Co-operative Societies concerned before admitting such leasing / hire purchase companies as members.

+5.7.2 Activities Eligible for Finance to NBFCs engaged in Hire Purchase / Leasing Activities